Widgit Symbols: A Teacher's Guide to VisualWidgit Symbols: A Teacher's Guide to Visual Communication Support - educational concept illustration

 Can Widgit be used with autistic children?

 Widgit is highly effective for autistic children because it provides visual predictability.
-Autistic pupils benefit from having a 'now and next' board or a visual timetable that outlines the day.
+Autistic learners benefit from having a 'now and next' board or a visual timetable that outlines the day.
 Using consistent symbols reduces the unpredictability of the school environment and improves focus.

 How do I get Widgit for free?